-The midterm exam will be in class.
-You are required to take the exam in the section you are enrolled in.
+The midterm exam is scheduled for Tuesday, February 24th, 2015.
 The final exam will be in the Final Exam week.
 The exam times are non-negotiable.
 If you have an unavoidable conflict, you must inform me by the end of the second week of the course (i.e., please check now to ensure the exam times do not conflict with another exam or a religious holiday, etc.).
 If you think you will miss an exam (1) contact me as soon as possible and (2) bring reliable proof of absence (hospital receipt, copy of obituary, etc.).
 Absent clear and hard evidence you will receive a failing grade for the exam.